-More hospitalizations, higher charges, for kids with high blood pressureJune 18th, 2012 in Cardiology /
+More hospitalizations, higher charges, for kids with high blood pressureJune 18, 2012 in Medicine & Health / Cardiology

 Hospitalizations for children with high blood pressure and related charges dramatically increased during 10 years ending in 2006, according to a study published in the American Heart Association journal Hypertension.